Smartphone Detox: Why It's Critical To Disconnect In Our Digital World

 Dr. Mustelier says many people already display that first sign of addiction.

 "I think one of the probably really key way is if you notice you are in traffic and can't put [the phone] down.
-Also when you find that constant urgency to check your phone," she told WFOR-TV's Bianca Peters.
+Also when you find that constant urgency to check your phone."

 You can curb that addiction with a combination of behavioral strategies like limiting the time you spend on your phone.
 For St. Vil, a more tactical approach works best.